lumeland/lume.land/docs/configuration/config-file.md

 });
 ```

-This value will be ignored by the local server (started with `lume --serve`),
+This value is ignored by the local server (started with `lume --serve`), that
-that always use `http://localhost:3000` (or the defined port if you change it).
+always use `http://localhost:3000` (or the defined port if you change it).

-You can override the value from the CLI with `--location`, very useful if you
+You can override the value from the CLI with `--location`, useful if you want to
-want to build and deploy the site to different locations.
+build and deploy the site to different locations.
 For example:
 `lume --location=https://my-site.com/blog/` { .tip }

 ### dev